aurestic/odoo-module-tools/README.md

 Licenses
 --------

 * The content of this project itself is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (Version 3).
-To view a copy of this license, visit http://www.gnu.org/licenses/agpl-3.0.html.
+To view a copy of this license, see [LICENSE](LICENSE) or visit http://www.gnu.org/licenses/agpl-3.0.html.
 * The icons [box] and [wrench] are licensed under a [Creative Commons (Attribution 3.0 Unported) License].
 They are attributed to [Pixel Buddha].

 [box]: https://www.iconfinder.com/icons/289621/archive_box_bundle_cargo_delivery_package_products_icon#size=128